 Will these cameras be on all BSD buses?

-The cameras will be installed on 27 BSD buses, which is 20 percent of the fleet.
+In October 2018, cameras were installed on 27 BSD buses – which is 20 percent of the fleet.
 The specific bus routes will vary and will be determined based on bus driver feedback, route analysis, traffic patterns and law enforcement violation statistics.
 Cameras will be used on routes with the highest risk for students and will change over the course of the school year.

 How much is the citation?